AI-enhanced Collective Intelligence: Applications and implications

 \subsection{Financial services}

-Numerai~\cite{numerai} is an AI-run quant hedge fund built on crowdsourced machine learning models.
+AI-enhanced collective intelligence in financial services optimizes investment strategies and improve market predictions, demonstrating the powerful synergy between human expertise and machine learning.
+Numerai (numerai.fund) is an AI-run quant hedge fund built on crowdsourced machine learning models.
 Numerai hosts an innovative data science tournament in which a global network of data scientists develops machine-learning models to predict stock markets.
 Based on the combined knowledge of the participants, Numerai combines and aggregates these crowdsourced predictive models into an ensemble model to derive investment strategies in the financial markets.

-CryptoSwarm AI~\cite{cryptoswarm} is a forecasting service that provides rigorous insights and intelligence on cryptocurrencies and other Web3 assets.
+CryptoSwarm AI is a forecasting service that provides rigorous insights and intelligence on cryptocurrencies and other Web3 assets.
 A combination of AI technology and real-time human insights powers it.
-CryptoSwarm AI uses Swarm AI~\cite{swarm} to amplify the collective intelligence of the online communities quickly, enabling networked groups to converge on optimized solutions in real time.
+CryptoSwarm AI uses Swarm AI to amplify the collective intelligence of the online communities quickly, enabling networked groups to converge on optimized solutions in real time.

 In financial markets, research generally indicates positive impacts on market efficiency due to the superior information processing and optimization capabilities of machines, coupled with human anticipation of these effects.
 However, this improvement is sometimes disrupted by rapid price spikes and crashes, resulting from the herding behavior of machines and the challenges humans face in intervening at extremely fast timescales~\cite{tsvetkova2024human}.